This past week, I put the brushes aside for some days to go places and see people…

 Snapshots from the EOA conference, day 1;

-Inuti spoiled us with their exceptional venues and live art manifestations while in Stockholm – but one conference day was spent in the small town of Sala (approximately 130 kms northwest of Stockholm).
+Inuti spoiled us by introducing us to their exceptional studios featuring live art manifestations while in Stockholm – but one conference day was spent in the small town of Sala (approximately 130 kms northwest of Stockholm).
 Here, we visited Little Istanbul – the ongoing life achievement of self-taught artist Jan-Erik Svennberg – before continuing to the Ivan Aguéli Museum.

 Visiting Jan-Erik Svennberg’s Little Istanbul